gitlabhq/gitlab-runner/docs/executors/virtualbox.md

 ### Use Cygwin

 - Install [Cygwin](https://cygwin.com/)
-- Install `sshd` and Git from Cygwin (do not use *Git For Windows*, you will get lots of path issues!)
+- Install `sshd` and Git from Cygwin (do not use *Git for Windows*, you will get lots of path issues!)
 - Install Git LFS
 - Configure `sshd` and set it up as a service (see [Cygwin wiki](https://cygwin.fandom.com/wiki/Sshd))
 - Create a rule for the Windows Firewall to allow incoming TCP traffic on port 22